Cisco ISE (Identity Services Engine) is an Enterprise grade AAA product that has been around for seven years.

 Cisco ISE migration is something to be carefully considered.
 The platform often operates as the central hub of any network - all clients connecting to the network have to authenticate (or at least should be), so a failure of the core authentication platform is a major issue.

 Why So Many ISE 2.X versions?

-Cisco has recently published a product bulletin explaining the ISE 2.x version numbering as well as the maintenance around these versions.
+Cisco has recently published a product bulletin explaining the Cisco ISE Lifecycle for the 2.x version numbering as well as the maintenance around these versions.
 One may wonder why there are so many sub releases of ISE 2.x (i.e. the 'x', or minor release version) in 2.x available for download.
 Furthermore, why is each minor release independently maintained with ongoing patches?
 The Cisco ISE Business Unit plans to release a new version every six months, and this has almost consistently been the case thus far.

 Figure 1: ISE Releases